trueos/trueos-docs/trueos-handbook/preinstall.rst

 Virtualization
 ==============

-A virtualized environment allows to test drive an operating system without overwriting the current operating system.
+A virtualized environment allows a user to test drive an operating system without overwriting the current operating system.
 This is an excellent way to practice installation, determine whether the hardware is supported, or to try multiple versions of different operating systems.